Thursday (Pet Shop Boys song): Background and composition

 Chris Lowe wrote the original demo for the song and gave it a temporary title, "Thursday Night Special".
 He commented that Thursday is "the new Friday"—a special night to go out.
 The songs for Electric were recorded in alphabetical order, and Neil Tennant decided "Thursday" fit well in the sequence and wrote lyrics about anticipating the weekend.

 The duo wanted to use a rap on "Thursday", and they put a sample of Nicki Minaj on the track at first for an idea of how it would sound.
 Stuart Price, the producer of Electric, was also working with the rapper Example, who agreed to collaborate on the song.
 In addition to the rap, Example sang his own chorus, "I never tried to make you walk into the deep end…" Tennant's original chorus was "Thursday then Friday, it's soon gonna be the weekend…" The duo added another chorus based on Example's: "It's Thursday night, let's get it right…" Lowe also recited a list of days: "Thursday, Friday, Saturday, Sunday".

 Release

 "Thursday" was released on CD single and in two digital bundles on 4 November 2013.
 Both physical and digital formats include remixes by Tensnake and Eddie Amador, as well as two previously unreleased B-sides, "No More Ballads" and "Odd Man Out".
 A twelve-inch single was released on 9 December 2013.

 Artwork

 The sleeve for the single was designed by Mark Farrow, with photography by John Ross.
 The image (pictured) features the disco ball-style headwear designed by Jeffrey Bryant, which Lowe wore during the Electric Tour.
+The green text is on a diagonal, the same as on the other releases from Electric.